 - Pain near the anus

 - Pain or burning when urinating, or urinating often

 - Any redness, swelling, or pain, particularly around a cut, wound, or where a catheter was placed

 - Unusual vaginal discharge or itching

-- Radiation therapy can also harm the bone marrow, especially when it is given to extensive areas of the body or to the pelvis, legs, chest, or abdomen.
+- Radiation therapy given to larger areas of the body or to the pelvis, legs, chest, or abdomen

-If you develop an infection, you may be treated with antibiotics or antifungal medications.
-If you develop neutropenia along with a fever (called neutropenic fever), you may need to be hospitalized to receive intravenous (IV) antibiotics.
-In situations where you have neutropenic fever or are at a higher risk of developing neutropenic fever, your doctor may prescribe medications called colony-stimulating factors or white blood cell growth factors.
-These drugs encourage the body to make more neutrophils or other types of white blood cells to reduce the risk of an infection and include filgrastim (Neupogen), pegfilgrastim (Neulasta), and sargramostim (Leukine or Prokine).
-However, this treatment is not suitable if you have neutropenia and no fever.
-Learn more about ASCO's recommendations for white blood cell growth factors.
+If you have had or have a higher risk of developing neutropenia with a fever, your doctor may prescribe medications called white blood cell growth factors.
+These drugs help the body make more white blood cells to reduce the risk of an infection.
+Learn more about ASCO’s recommendations for white blood cell growth factors.

 Tips for preventing infections